“My kid said it was fine, it wasn’t weed, it was more like smoking tobacco. I wish I would’ve asked way more questions.”

 The Drastic Effects Of Taking Synthetic Marijuana

 Although naturally-occurring marijuana has been in the news a lot the last few years as states choose to legalize it in certain capacities, it can still lead to dependence and addiction.
-If someone is struggling and needs treatment for marijuana addiction, they will most likely be able to find help.
+If someone is struggling and needs treatment for marijuana abuse, they will most likely be able to find help.

 Synthetic marijuana is much, much more dangerous.
 It has been shown to produce unpredictable and drastic side effects—even death.
 The Centers For Disease Control (CDC) lists the following possible side effects from ingesting synthetic marijuana: